ThisIsDelicious/SongGrabber-releases/README.md

-# SongGrabber
+*Lite for small file size; downloads dependencies upon launch.*

 Simple GUI for ffmpeg and yt-dlp for downloading songs (optional +video).

 Supports Spotify and YouTube, individual tracks and playlists.